teomyth/iniq/DEVELOPMENT.md

 # Build binaries
-task build                # Build for current platform task build:all            # Build for all supported platforms
+task build                # Build for current platform task build:all            # Build for all platforms (development only) task build:production     # Build for production platforms (Linux only) task build:linux-amd64    # Build for Linux AMD64 task build:linux-arm64    # Build for Linux ARM64 task build:darwin-amd64   # Build for macOS AMD64 (development only) task build:darwin-arm64   # Build for macOS ARM64 (development only)

 # Testing
 task test                 # Run tests